kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 played between each player and his opponents and check how often we find similar win streak patterns.
 The key here is knowing an approximate probability of each game outcome.
-We can use win probability formula based on players Elo rating or a Machine Learning model.
+We can use win probability formula based on players Elo rating or a machine learning model.
 This approach is similar to one used on [Pawnalyze](https://pawnalyze.com/tournament/2022/02/27/Elo-Rating-Accuracy-Is-Machine-Learning-Better.html).

-### Using Elo to estimate the outcome probabilities
+### Using Elo to estimate win probabilities

 Elo is a good starting model, because it's simple, is studied well and has been long applied to chess.
 Chess.com uses Glicko, but it is also a crude